SolarNetwork/solarnetwork-node/net.solarnetwork.node.control.datumreactor/README.md

 # Use

 Once configured, this component will monitor the configured datum stream(s) and evaluate the configured **Expression** on each datum generated in the stream(s).
-The expression must return a number or `null`.
-If the expression returns a non-`null` result, a [`SetControlParameter`][SetControlParameter] instruction will be generated for the configured control, with a value of the expression result.
+If the expression returns a non-`null` result, an instruction (defaulting to [`SetControlParameter`][SetControlParameter]) will be generated for the configured control, with the corresponding value being the expression result.

-**Note** that boolean (switch) control types can also be managed, as long as the expression evaluates to `1` for "on" and `0` for "off".

 # Configuration